mattbanks/Genesis-Starter-Child-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as Child Theme of the Genesis Framework for building custom themes, using Compass/SCSS and Grunt.
-Tested with WordPress 3.5.1 and Genesis 2.0.0 beta 2.
+Tested with WordPress 3.6 RC2 and Genesis 2.0.0 RC1.

 ## Usage